madison890000/clinical-portal/README.md

 this project more strictly and easier to find the bugs, wrong data format, or missing props.
 So the first things I did is create the types and interface I may needed.

-### Why No unit test?

-I really want to start this project By TDD, However, time is very limited, considering writing test cases may took half of the developing time, I have to give it up, make this project work as soon as possible the the first rules.

 ### Why we need Modules when we already have pages(screens)?

 This is a continuation of work habits.
 Pages or screens is the entry and layout of how we want to put in each screen.